Immerse your visitors in personalized and localized sound with a Focusonics™ Directional Speaker

 The Focusonics™ range of Directional Speakers for Museums

 Each speaker model is built upon the fundamental similarity of generating directional audio via producing a narrow beam of sound in an accurate, fixed shape and direction with high precision.
 This technology ensures sound reproduction is localized to the target area without adding to any increase in ambient noise in the close proximity of surroundings.

 A Focusonics™ directional speaker can also be directed towards the artwork, which will make it appear that the sound is emanating from the artwork itself and not the speaker.
+This is illustrated in the image below.
 Also, if there is an exhibit that it is not getting as much attention as others, directional audio from a speaker can be used to grab the attention of nearby visitors in the targeted area.